THE « FORUM MONDIAL DE LA MER – BIZERTE »

 The first two editions of this Forum, held respectively in October 2018 and September 2019, brought together nearly three thousand participants around major themes of the blue economy on a Euro-Mediterranean scale.

-“What about the sea, in the world that comes after?”, This is the theme chosen for the third edition of Forum Mondial de la Mer - Bizerte which will take place on the 15th July 2020.
-This exceptional edition, the major event of “La Saison Bleue”, will be chaired by Pascal Lamy, President of the mission Healthy Ocean from the European Commission and will be the opportunity to launch the Blue Club / Le Club Bleu, the first international think tank, bringing together personalities and major players in the maritime world.
+“What about the sea, in the world that comes after?”, This was the theme chosen for the third edition of Forum Mondial de la Mer - Bizerte which took place on the 15th July 2020.
+This exceptional edition, the major event of “La Saison Bleue”, was chaired by Pascal Lamy, President of the mission Healthy Ocean from the European Commission and was the opportunity to launch the Blue Club / Le Club Bleu, the first international think tank, bringing together personalities and major players in the maritime world..

 And the sea, in the world that comes after?